ASMOP: Additional sampling stochastic trust region method for multi-objective problems: Preliminaries

-Notice that for each $i=1,...,q$, $\nabla m_{\caln^i}(0)=\nabla\apf(x_k)$, and $m_{\caln^i}(0)=\apf(x_k)$.
-In SMOP \cite{NNL}, we assumed that the approximations are accurate enough with a high probability.
-This allowed us to control the approximations using adaptive subsampling which depends on the trust region radius.
-Here, as in \cite{NKNKJ}, we will rely on the independently sampled subsets and a nondecreasing, adaptive subsampling strategy.
-The subsampling strategy is constructed in such way to avoid employing the entire sample set for the functions $f^i$ which are homogeneous, i.e., whose subsampled values do not noticeably differ from the full sample values.
-This will create, as mentioned, two possible scenarios: "mini-batch" (MB) and "full sample" (FS).
-Recall that in the MB scenario, there exists at least one component function $f^i(x)$ for which the subsampling size $N_k^i$ is strictly less than the sample size $N$ throughout the algorithm.
-On the other hand, FS does not imply fully deterministic approach, but rather an increasing sample mode where the full sample is reached eventually.
+Furthermore, following the approach of \cite{NKNKJ}, we will rely on additional sampling and draw independently sampled subsets to govern sampling strategy of the method.
+This yields a nondecreasing, adaptive subsampling approach constructed in a such way to avoid employing the entire sample set for functions $f^i$ which are homogeneous, i.e., whose subsampled values do not noticeably differ from the full sample values.
+On the other hand, if the local functions of an objective $f^i$ are heterogeneous, mini-batch does not provide a good representative and the sample size is increased gradually.
+As mentioned, this will create two possible scenarios: ``mini-batch" (MB) and ``full sample" (FS).
+Recall that in the MB scenario, there exists at least one component function $f^i$ for which the subsampling size $N_k^i$ is strictly less than the full sample size $N$ throughout the algorithm.
+On the other hand, FS does not imply fully deterministic approach, but rather a non-monotonically increasing sample mode where the full sample is reached eventually.
 More formally, let us define